tweag/ormolu/README.md

 100       | In checking mode: unformatted files
 101       | Inplace mode does not work with stdin
 102       | Other issue (with multiple input files)

+### Using as a library

+The `ormolu` package can also be depended upon from other Haskell programs.
+For these purposes only the top `Ormolu` module should be considered stable.
+It follows [PVP](https://pvp.haskell.org/) starting from the version 0.5.3.0.
+Rely on other modules at your own risk.

 ## Limitations